Start9Labs/documentation/source/user-manuals/embassyos/forgot-password.rst

 No SSH/Linux
 ============

-The only way to regain access to your Emabssy is to :ref:`contact the Start9 dev team<contact>` directly to obtain a new operating system image.
-This is equivelent to a factory reset; all data will be lost.
+The only way to regain access to your Embassy is to :ref:`contact the Start9 dev team<contact>` directly to obtain a new operating system image.
+This is equivalent to a factory reset; all data will be lost.